 I am fortunate that our living room and dining room face each other, so I can see the TV from our dining room table.
 I can sit at our table and practice lettering while still feeling like I’m spending time with my husband and listening to the TV with him.

 I also purchased a lap desk recently to make iPad lettering easier.
 The one I purchased is just your normal bean bag type on the bottom with a flat surface on the top similar to this.
 If you get a nice sturdy one you could easily use it with pen and paper!

 #4 Put a pen in your hand every idle chance you have

-Ok, maybe you’re thinking you don’t have a lot of idle times in your life, but I bet you’d be surprised at how many times you actually do have time to letter.
+Ok, maybe you’re thinking you don’t have a lot of idle time in your life, but I bet you’d be surprised at how often you actually do have time to letter.
 Back before COVID, I’d always tell busy moms to pick up a pen and paper while they were waiting for their kiddos in the school line.

 Do you spend a lot of time mindlessly scrolling on Facebook, Instagram, or Pinterest?
 Put the phone down and grab your practice sheets instead!

 Have some time while you are waiting for dinner to bake?
 Yep, grab that pen and practice.
 Maybe write out the recipe you are preparing and make it look like a work of art!